 Water Quality Test Results Definitions The following tables contain scientific terms and measures. some of which may require an explanation.
 Action Level The concentration of a contaminant which, if exceeded triggers treatment or other Action Level Goat (ALG) requirements which a water system much follow.
 The level of a contaminant in drinking water below which there is no known risk to Action Level Goat (ALG) health.
 ALGs allow for a margin of safety.
 Avg: Regulatory compliance with some MCLs arc based on running annual average of monthly samples.
 Level 1 Assessment A Level I assessment is a study of the water system to identity potential problems and Level 2 Assessment determine (if possible) why total coliform bacteria have been found in our water system.
 A level 2 assessment is a very detailed study of the water System to identify potential problems and determine (ir possible) why an Ecoli MCI. violation Maximum Contaminant Level Goal or MCLG: Maximum Contaminant has occurred and/or why total coliform bacteria have been found in our water system Level or MCL: on multiple occasions.
 The level of a contaminant in drinking water below which Level of MCL: there is no kn01rn or expected risk to health.
-MCLG sallow for a margin of safety.
+MCLG•sallow for a margin of safety.
 Maximum residual disinfectant level The highest level of contaminant that is allowed in drinking water.
 MCL •s are set as or MRDL: close to the MCLG's as feasible using the best available treatment technology The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant arowed in difficing water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
 Maximum residual disinfectant level million fibers per liter (a measure of asbestos) or MRDLG The level of a drinking water disinfectant below which there is no known or expected na: risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-Not applicable pCi/ Nephelornetric turbidity units (a measure of turbidity) 1 Picocuries per liter (a measure of radioactivity) ppb: Micrograms per liter or parts per billion-or one ounce in 7,350,000 gallons of ppm: water Milligrams per liter or pans per million-or one ounce in 7.350 gallons ppq ohnter Parts per trillion. or nanograms per liter (ng/L) parts per quadrillion, or picograms per liter(Pg/L) Million fibers per liter (a measure of asbestos) Treatment Technique or IT A required process intended 10 reduce the level or a contaminant in drinking water.
-A required process intended to reduce the rever of a containinant in drinking water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control nu. microbial contaminants.
+Not applicable pCi/ Nephelornetric turbidity units (a measure of turbidity) Picocuries per liter (a measure of radioactivity) ppb: Micrograms per liter or parts per billion-or one ounce in 7,350,000 gallons of ppm: water Milligrams per liter or pans per million-or one ounce in 7.350 gallons ppq ohnter Parts per trillion. or nanograms per liter (ng/L) parts per quadrillion, or picograms per liter(pg/L) Treatment Technique or IT Million fibers per liter (a measure of asbestos) A required process intended 10 reduce the level or a contaminant in drinking water.
+A required process intended to reduce the level of a contaminant in drinking water.